MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedding-content.md

 If you are embedding for your organization, you only need to let people know how to get to your application.

-Free users can consume content that is embedded from an app workspace (group) if dedicated capacity backs that workspace.
-List the Free user as a member of app workspace (group); otherwise, you receive a 401 unauthorized error.
+All users, regardless of the license they're assigned, can consume content that is embedded from an app workspace (group), if dedicated capacity backs that workspace.
+That said, you must explicitly add to the app workspace any users who don't have a Power BI Pro license; otherwise, you receive a 401 unauthorized error.
 The following table lists the available Power BI Premium SKUs available within Office 365.

 | Capacity Node | Total cores<br/>*(Backend + frontend)* | Backend Cores | Frontend Cores | DirectQuery/live connection limits | Max page renders at peak hour |
 | --- | --- | --- | --- | --- | --- |